highdeftant/bashscripts/README.md

 **BGRotater**:
 	- Changes the background on your PC via terminal using a folder full of pictures vs GUI
 	- Its randomized so it always gives you a surprise background different from the last (may repeat bg at times).

+**For**:
+    - This just counts to 10, lol.
+Arithmatic in bash is funny though.

+**Argcnt**:
+    - You can just feed this thing arguments and it'll keep count and print them out, useful!

+**Save**:
+    - Man, I was using this to download my purchased books from humble bundle in bulk but some edit to their code leaves this one broken. :[
+    - R.I.P